tpayne/devops-coord-framework/README.md

 Test Class
 ----------
-The Test class is provided to control your test process and has the following methods...
+The Test class is provided to control your test process and has the following methods: -

 >| Method | Description |
 >| ------ | ----------- |